By Cassie Bailey | Published on September 29, 2025

 Spanish Galleon St Lucia

-My travels took me to many of the most well-known pirate hubs in the Caribbean, all of which preserve the history of the Golden Age of Piracy, which occurred between 1650 and 1720.
+My travels took me to many of the most well-known pirate hubs in the Caribbean, all of which preserve the history of the Golden Age of Piracy from 1650 to 1730.

-The colonization of the Caribbean led to a strong trade industry there starting in the 15th century.
-Spain had control of the Americas and the country's goal was to mine huge amounts of silver and gold.
-To protect their ships from attack, the Spanish government adopted a convoy system known as a flota, or treasure fleet, that protected the cargo-carrying ships.
-The ships were harder to attack because they were surrounded by other ships.
-However, any straggling boats of the flota were often in danger of being intercepted and looted.
+Caribbean colonization led to a strong trade industry starting in the 15th century.
+Spain had control of the Americas, and the country's goal was to mine huge amounts of silver and gold.
+To protect their ships from attack, the Spanish adopted a convoy system known as a flota, or treasure fleet, that protected the cargo-carrying ships.
+These were harder to attack because they were surrounded by other ships.
+However, any straggling boats were often in danger of being intercepted and looted.

 English, French and Dutch colonists and traders ignored the treaties established with Spain and invaded its territories, which led to smuggling and privateering in the Caribbean.
-Many of the men and women working as pirates during the Golden Age of Piracy originally worked for the navy of their respective countries as privateers.
-"Privateer" was an official title that allowed sailors to sack the ships of the enemy with the permission of their government.
+Many of the men and women working as pirates during the Golden Age of Piracy originally worked for their country’s navy as privateers.
+"Privateer" was an official title that allowed sailors to sack enemy ships with the government’s permission.

-The shipments of Spain's precious metals were already a temptation to privateers working for their countries in the Caribbean and the Atlantic.
 Once privateering became less popular and the sailors were left without jobs, many turned to the lucrative career of piracy.
 They were already highly skilled sailors and ready for battle on the high seas.
-Not only were the fleets that traveled from the Americas back to Europe looted but the pirates attacked the Caribbean islands as well, sacking ships and ports close to the strongholds I would visit.
+Not only were the fleets that traveled from the Americas back to Europe looted, but the pirates attacked the Caribbean islands as well, sacking ships and ports close to the strongholds I would visit.

-I wanted to follow the pirates and swim where they swam, play where they played and drink what they drank.
+I wanted to follow the pirates and swim where they swam

 Buccaneering In Nassau